 Whole home surge protection is a great way to shield electronics from lightning or damaging electrical surges.
-If you run a business out of your home, have an expensive home theatre system with high end audio or just keep priceless family photos on a desktop computer, whole house surge protection will help protect all your electronics, even an iPhone that was plugged in for a quick charge.
+If you run a business out of your home, have an expensive home theater system with high end audio, or just keep priceless family photos on a desktop computer; whole house surge protection will help protect all your electronics, even an iPhone that was plugged in for a quick charge.

 A whole house surge protector is a device that gets wired directly to the electric service box in your home and protects all the appliances and electronics throughout that house, as though you had an individual surge protector in every socket.

 Will Insurance Companies Pay For Electronics Damaged By Lightning?

 With the typical homeowner’s policy, insurance will pay to replace all electronics damaged by lightning.
 Underwriters consider a lightning strike to be an act of God.
 Usually the insurance company will send out a representative to confirm lightning damage, and then the company will pay to have the damaged electronics replaced with equivalent alternatives.
 However, insurance deductibles aside, do you really have the time and energy to deal with this hassle?
 We can think of one or two other ways you might want to spend an afternoon, like hanging out by the pool listening to your awesome outdoor speaker system that managed to survive last week’s storm!